heyyy-sebastian/switch-n-play/readme.md

 ###Members Page
 //Photo shoot w Fuschia: Nov 13//
-- Pop-Up functionality for bio paragraph: should slide up over image on click
+- [DONE] Pop-Up functionality for bio paragraph: should slide up over image on click
 - [DONE] Add list of former/founding members
 - Add current performer bios >>> need from M
 - Adjust proportions of some of the performer photos so they're less warped >>> need from M